The MSR-Video to Text Dataset with Clean Annotations: Conclusion

 \section{Conclusion}

-The MSR-VTT dataset is a widely used dataset in the video captioning area.
-We found many problems in its annotations, and many of them are obvious mistakes.
+The MSR-VTT dataset is a widely used dataset in the areas of video captioning and video retrieval.
+Thousands of problems were found in its annotations, and many of them were obvious mistakes.
 We inspected the influence of these problems on the results of video captioning models.
-In four steps, we removed or corrected these problems, and compared the results of several popular video captioning models.
+By four steps of data cleaning, we removed or corrected sentences to resolve these problems, and compared the results of several popular video captioning models.
 The models trained on the cleaned dataset generated better captions than the models trained on the original dataset measured by both objective metrics and subjective evaluations.
-In particular, trained on the cleaned dataset, our previous model VNS-GRU achieved the new state-of-the-art results on this dataset.
-We recommend to use this cleaned dataset for developing video captioning models.
+In particular, trained on the cleaned dataset, VNS-GRU achieved better results with improvement of at least 0.9\% compared to the baseline.
+This cleaned dataset is recommended for developing new video captioning models in the future.
+And the proposed method can also be applied to other datasets, including NLP-only datasets, to help model training.